 Padley ● Agriculture

-Preparing a 60 year old brand for the next 60 years.
+Preparing a brand for the next 60 years.

 Founded by George W Padley in his home village of Anwick, Lincolnshire, Padley’s has a deep and enduring connection with the land - a rich rural heritage which stretches all the way back to the 1950s, and continues to this day.

 Over those 60 years, changing the land has been central to Padley’s journey.
 For Tribe, this continuing evolution gave us the perfect platform for rebranding Padley’s ahead of its new focus on land promotion.